dehaozhou/Explore_Depth/README.md

-# Exploring the Role of Depth Information in RS Tasks
+# Exploring the Role of Depth Information in Diverse Remote Sensing Semantic Segmentation Tasks

 ## Installation
 To set up the environment, please follow these steps: